How Many Attempts to Unlock iPhone? 2026 Guide

 2. The device has an active network connection (Wi-Fi or Cellular).

-3. "Find My iPhone" was enabled before the lockout.
+3. "Find My iPhone" was disabled before the lockout.